neerajk555/SQL-Training-exercise/README.md

 A comprehensive SQL training course covering fundamental to advanced database concepts and operations.

+## 📚 About This Course

+This repository contains a complete SQL training curriculum with 15 modules covering everything from basic SELECT statements to advanced stored procedures, triggers, and optimization techniques.
+Each module includes 8 different types of exercises designed to reinforce learning through varied practice approaches.

+## 🎓 Capstone Project

+Ready to put your skills to the test?
+Check out the [**CityLibrary Management System Capstone Project**](Capstone_Project.md) - a comprehensive, real-world database project that integrates concepts from all 15 modules.

+**Project Highlights:**
+- Design a complete library management system with 9 interconnected tables
+- Practice all SQL concepts: queries, joins, subqueries, window functions, procedures, triggers, and more
+- Choose your path: Complete core requirements (100%) or tackle bonus challenges (up to 120%)
+- Beginner-friendly with step-by-step guidance and detailed documentation

 ## Course Modules

 ### Module 01: Introduction to Databases